rsayeid/wmbusmeters-flowiq2101/README.md

 pollinterval=60s
 ```

-# Important information about meter drivers and their names.
+# Important information about meter drivers and their names

 You can use `driver=auto` to have wmbusmeters automatically detect
 and use the best driver for your meter, but you should >not< use auto in production.

 You can find out which driver is recommended by running `wmbusmeters iu891a:t1`.
 This will print information like:

 ```
 Received telegram from: 71727374
           manufacturer: (BMT) BMETERS, Italy (0x9b4)